agcdtmr/women-in-tech-books/README.md

 - ✅ Invisible Women by Caroline Criado Perez
 - ✅ Women of Color in Tech: A Blueprint for Inspiring and Mentoring the Next Generation of Technology Innovators by Susanne Tedrick
 - ✅ How To Stand Up To A Dictator by Maria Ressa | with [Yugto Bookclub](https://www.instagram.com/yugto.bookclub)
-- 📖 Flow: The Psychology of Optimal Experience by Mihaly Csikszentmihalyi | with [The UX Bookclub](https://www.meetup.com/nl-NL/theuxbookclub/events/289765717/)
 - Broad Band: The Untold Story of the Women Who Made the Internet by Claire L. Evans | with [Bookclub in London](https://www.meetup.com/nl-NL/books-reading-discussions-that/events/291720323/)
 - Feminist Fight Club: A Survival Manual for a Sexist Workplace by Jessica Bennett
 - Finding The Mother Tree: Uncovering The Wisdom And Intelligence Of The Forest by Suzanne Simard